karolisr/botany-2025-shell/README.md

 - Alexa Tyszka (she/her), University of Illinois Chicago, atyszka2@uic.edu

-- Keyi Feng, University of Michigan, fky@umich.edu
+- Keyi Feng (she/her), University of Michigan, fky@umich.edu

 - Dr. Karolis Ramanauskas, University of Illinois Chicago, kraman2@uic.edu

 ## Course goals
 ![](https://blob.gifcities.org/gifcities/45UY5P3XCTNJLRO6I67GTSSBQ6YMFULP.gif)
+- Participants will be able to understand in general how the shell operates
+- Participants will be able to execute all listed operations in the course material in the command line on their laptop
+- When encountering a new package and/or error in the future, participants will know how to get familiar with the software and how to find ways to resolve the error

 ## Course material